 [00:18:06] Petrovsky Fountain on Revolution Square, the Bolshoi Theatre in the background.
 The building on the rhs is the Mostorg (now the TsUM) department store, a 1908 Gothic Revival building by the architect Roman Klein (see screenshot [00:13:29] for details).

-[00:18:30] Strastnaya Square reflected in the glass of a revolving door (‘The Awakening of a Woman’ film poster, cameraman and camera, Strastnoy Monastery and dome of St. Demetrius Church visible).
+[00:18:30] Strastnaya Square reflected in panning shot of shop windows (Monastery and dome of Demetrius Church visible).

 A contemporary view of the street.
 Part of the Kitay-gorod mediaeval wall on the right with the dome of St Panteleimon Chapel above.
 Note the sledge transport on the rhs!
 Theatre Passage is one of the main streets in the historic centre of Moscow connecting Theatre Square with Lubyanka (seen at the top of the photograph).

 A similar view but looking very different now, this historic street was totally obliterated by Stalinist planners.
 The notorious Lubyanka KGB HQ and prison is at the end of the avenue.

 [00:18:51] Kuznetsky Most, Moscow

 [00:19:06] Okhotny Ryad, Moscow.
 The end facade of Dom Soyuzov (House of the Unions) is on the rhs.
 The beautiful 17thC church of St Paraskeva on the lhs was destroyed (in June 1928) just after it was filmed.

 19thC postcard of Okhotny Ryad and St Paraskeva Church.